-(Refer to Map 2 - Specific Objectives)
+(Refer to Maps 2A/2B Specific Objectives)

-3.6.4 Water Quality
+3.7.4 Water Quality

 The E.U.
-Water Framework Directive 2000/60/EC adopted in 2000 requires member states to ensure that all their waters (including surface and groundwater) achieve at least 'good status' by 2015 and to ensure that the current status does not deteriorate in any waters.
-In accordance with the requirement of the Water Framework Directive, there is a Water Framework Directive Register of Protected Areas which consists of an inventory of protected area sites representing area categories to include waters used for the abstraction of drinking water, areas designated to protect economically significant aquatic species, recreational waters, nutrient sensitive areas and areas designated for the protection of habitats and species.
-The Western River Basin Management Plan recognises the need to integrate water protection measures with land use planning at regional and local level, as responsibility for taking measures within the plan lies with all public bodies whose activities impact on water quality or who regulate such activities.
+Water Framework Directive 2000/60/EC requires member states to ensure that all their waters (including surface and groundwater) achieve at least 'good status' by 2015 and to ensure that the current status does not deteriorate in any waters.
+Portumna is located in the Lough Derg Water Management Unit in the Shannon International River Basin District and the Shannon International River Basin Management Plan 2009-2015 recognises the need to integrate water protection measures with land use planning at regional and local level, as responsibility for taking measures within the plan lies with all public bodies whose activities impact on water quality or who regulate such activities.